 In any case, all Frenchies should be kept comfortable in hot weather (for example, never left in a parked car) and strenuous exercise should be avoided, especially in warm weather.

 We live in Utah, and it often gets into the 90’s during hot summer days.
 When our Frenchies are outside playing on days like this, they are smart enough to not overdo it.
 They all have the sense to find some shade and lay down to rest or splash around in the kiddy pool if they get too hot and exhausted, but it is always a good idea to limit their time outside if it is very hot &/or humid.

 Our winters can also get very cold, and Frenchies actually handle the cold much better than the heat.
 Ours love to run around in the yard even on cold days, especially when they can play in the white stuff, but they shouldn’t spend an excessive amount of time outdoors on very cold days.
 Bring them in where it is warm so they can cuddle with you once they have done their business and have burned off their excess energy.

-In summary, the French Bulldog is basically a very healthy dog breed; the most healthy of the bully breeds.
-Certainly, there are potential congenital problems and precautions that need to be taken due to their bred-in characteristics, but if you provide reasonable care for your Frenchie, he or she will in all probability live a long and healthy life, during which you will be showered with love.
+In summary, the French Bulldog is a relatively healthy dog breed, probably the healthiest of the bully breeds.
+Certainly, there are potential congenital problems and precautions that need to be taken due to their bred-in characteristics, but if you provide reasonable care for your Frenchie, he or she will in all probability live a long and healthy life, during which you will be showered with love and laughter.
 We are aware of several Frenchies which have lived well into their teens, although the average lifespan for a well-bred and well cared for Frenchies is probably closer to a dozen years, although there are certainly diseased and maladies which can cut this lifespan shorter.